-\begin{itemize} \item The delay-free case \begin{itemize} \item We show that it is not necessary that the sequences of observation matrices and communication graphs are mutually independent or spatially-temporally independent.
-Also, the mean graphs are not necessarily time-variant and balanced.
-We establish the \emph{stochastic spatial-temporal persistence of excitation} condition under which the distributed cooperative online estimation algorithm with random graphs and observation matrices converges in mean square and almost surely.
-For a network consisting of completely isolated nodes, the \emph{stochastic spatial-temporal persistence of excitation} condition degenerates to several independent \emph{stochastic persistence of excitation} conditions for centralized algorithms.
+\begin{itemize} \item The delay-free case \begin{itemize} \item We show that it is not necessary that the sequences of observation matrices and communication graphs be mutually independent or spatio-temporally independent.
+Also, the mean graphs are not necessarily time-invariant and balanced.
+We establish the \emph{stochastic spatio-temporal persistence of excitation} condition under which the algorithm with random graphs and observation matrices converges in mean square and almost surely.
+For a network consisting of completely isolated nodes, the \emph{stochastic spatio-temporal persistence of excitation} condition degenerates to a set of independent \emph{stochastic persistence of excitation} conditions for centralized algorithms (\cite{guolaoshi}).

-\item Especially, for the case with Markovian switching communication graphs and observation matrices, we prove that the \emph{stochastic spatial-temporal persistence of excitation} condition holds if the stationary graph is balanced with a spanning tree and the measurement model is spatially-temporally jointly observable, implying that \emph{neither local observability of each node nor instantaneous global observability of the entire measurement model is necessary}. \end{itemize}
+\item Especially, for the case with Markovian switching communication graphs and observation matrices, we prove that the \emph{stochastic spatio-temporal persistence of excitation} condition holds if the stationary graph is balanced with a spanning tree and the measurement model is spatio-temporally jointly observable, implying that \emph{neither local observability of each node nor instantaneous global observability of the entire measurement model is necessary}.